-How should information be packaged and presented to answer all patients’ questions, overwhelming demands and time limitations?
+How should such information be packaged and presented to answer all patients’ questions, overwhelming demands, and time limitations?

 According to Thomas, communicating facts regarding well-being should be done in a personalized manner, providing people specific information about their health, current situation, options to consider in order to improve their health condition, and a path to follow to achieve the best results, with clear points of action.

 Thomas believes that it’s vital to always connect information with the immediate action people can take.

 “It’s the person who actually, in the end, is going to be having to change their lives and then start adopting new behaviors.”

 In this highly informative and inspiring presentation, Thomas demonstrates how crowded and unclear data can be transposed into smartly designed medical records, charts, and graphics.